atsushieno/aap-core/docs/design/GUI.md

 In-plugin-process View is useful if Android Views are feasible.

 In-plugin-process View can be any `android.view.View` implementation, as long as it is interoperable enough over `SurfaceControlViewHost`.
 The `View` instance has to be returned by `AudioPluginViewFactory.createView(context: Context, pluginId: String, instanceId: Int)`.
 Each plugin declares a GUI factory which must be derived from this `AudioPluginViewFactory` class. `createView()` is an abstract method.
+When the UI session for the view is closed, `maybeDestroyView(context, pluginId, instanceId, view)` is called; override it if the view holds resources that should not stay alive until the next `createView()` (e.g. a native editor).
 The factory class is described in `aap_metadata.xml`.

 Hosting wise, we can directly use it as either `AndroidView` in Jetpack Compose, or `juce::AndroidViewComponent` in aap-juce apps.